energiezwerg/smarthome/doc/source/logics.rst

 The list of items will be monitored for changes.

 .. code-block:: text
-   :caption: conf format
+   :caption:  Configuration in CONF syntax (deprecated)

    watch_item = house.alarm | garage.alarm

 .. code-block:: yaml
-   :caption: yaml format
+   :caption:  Configuration in YAML syntax

    watch_item:
     - house.alarm